chocolatey/docs/input/en-us/choco/commands/info.md

        this makes queries similar to the way they were done in Chocolatey v0.1- 0.11 and before.
 Overrides the default feature 'usePackageRepositoryOptimizations' set to 'True'.
 Available in 0.10.14+.

+     --use-self-service, --force-self-service
+     Force the command to be handled through the self-service when not configured to allow this command.
+This option requires the features for self-service and self-service command override to be enabled.
+Business editions only (licensed version 5.0.0+).

 ~~~